SCENE 01 / BOOM MICROPHONES

 Boom Mic Packages Tuned For Japan

-Clean dialogue in Japan means matching the mic to the room and weather truths of the site.
+Clean dialogue in Japan means matching the mic to the room and the weather at each site.

-Here is how this works in practice.
 We source MKH 416, Schoeps CMIT 5U, and Sanken CS-3e capsules through Tac System and Nagase Brothers.
-They pair with K-Tek and Ambient internal-cable poles in 2m through 6m lengths.
-Boom ops can work tight in a Kyoto machiya interior or extend over a wide block setup in Nagoya.
+These pair with K-Tek and Ambient internal-cable poles in 2m through 6m lengths.
+Boom ops can work tight in a Kyoto machiya interior or reach over a wide block setup in Nagoya.

-Here is the short of it.
-For exterior work along the Okinawa coast or in the Hokkaido snowfields, kits ship with full Rycote and Cinela windscreen systems, fur covers rated for steady gusts, and humidity-friendly shock mounts that survive a Tokyo summer.
+For exterior work along the Okinawa coast or in the Hokkaido snowfields, kits ship with full Rycote and Cinela windscreen systems.
+Fur covers are rated for steady gusts.
+The shock mounts shrug off humidity and hold up through a Tokyo summer.

-Here is the breakdown.
 Each boom package is prepped and tested before it leaves the rental floor.
-Shock mounts, XLR cables, batteries, and spare add-ons are cross-checked against the show's track count.
+Shock mounts, XLR cables, batteries, and spare add-ons are checked against the show's track count.
 We line up backup capsules for multi-week shoots in Fukuoka or long doc work across the Japan Alps.
 Our techs stay on call to swap any unit that fails.
-Your sound mixer gets a boom rig that vanishes behind the dialogue.
+The result is a boom rig that vanishes behind the dialogue for your sound mixer.

 FAQ